LidorMalichi/Ex0/README.md

 ## Technical Report:

-A Technical Report has been added to analyze the crash of the Bereshit spacecraft, providing a detailed breakdown of the incident.
+A Technical Report(BereshitReport.pdf) has been added to analyze the crash of the Bereshit spacecraft, providing a detailed breakdown of the incident.
 The report also outlines the simulation used to model the landing sequence, the assumptions made during the simulation, and the results obtained from various parameters such as altitude, vertical speed, horizontal speed, angle, and fuel consumption.
 Through this simulation, we aim to identify the factors contributing to the crash, further explaining both the methodology of our simulation.